Aeomie/S3-Project/Readme.md

 - Show the uploaded files with their names as like a list for each User , with a delete button close to it
 - Find a better way to stare things rather than just saving them as that might take alot of space
 - Add a size limit when storing in a nice interface

+---
+Not improvements related to the program but Restructure the hierarchy of the project.
+Having node program in the same space in the same src as the java one is ugly